Anish Kapoor: Career

 In 2011, Kapoor exhibited Dirty Corner at the Fabbrica del Vapore in Milan.
 Having fully occupied the site's "cathedral" space, the work consists of a huge steel volume, 60 metres long and 8 metres high, that visitors enter.
 Inside, they gradually lose their perception of space, as it gets progressively darker and darker until there is no light, forcing people to use their other senses to guide them through the space.
 The entrance of the tunnel is goblet-shaped, featuring an interior and exterior surface that is circular, making minimal contact with the ground.
 Over the course of the exhibition, the work was progressively covered by some 160 cubic metres of earth by a large mechanical device, forming a sharp mountain of dirt which the tunnel appears to be running through.

 In 2016, his art exposition in MUAC (Mexico City) was a success, with literary contributions from Catherine Lampert, Cecilia Delgado, and Mexican writer Pablo Soler Frost.

-Kapoor sued the National Rifle Association (NRA) in 2018.
+Kapoor sued the National Rifle Association of America (NRA) in 2018.
 The gun lobby group had, without the sculptor's consent, used a filmed image of Cloud Gate in an approximately one-minute-long promotional video called "The Violence of Lies".
 The suit was ultimately settled out of court.
 Kapoor reported that the settlement included the removal of his work from the NRA's film, saying "They have now complied with our demand to remove the unauthorized image of my sculpture Cloud Gate from their abhorrent video, which seeks to promote fear, hostility, and division in American society".

+In August 2025, a new work designed by Kapoor titled Butchered was hung on Skiff, a Shell plc oil rig 45 nautical miles off the coast of Norfolk.
+The work comprises a 12 metre by 8 metre canvas sprayed with a "blood-like solution" mixed from seawater, beetroot powder and non-toxic food-based pond dye.
+The artwork was erected illegally by Greenpeace activists with Kapoor's blessing to draw attention to "the vast suffering extreme weather is causing", and is believed to be "the first fine artwork exhibited from a working gas extraction platform", according to The Guardian.